 Know thyself?
 Check.
 Know all thy investing options?
 That part is trickier.

 That’s why meeting with a financial advisor is a smart move.
-Whether you use them to point you in the right direction or manage your entire portfolio, the key is to find someone who takes time to understand your goals, priorities, risk tolerance, and is willing to educate you on your options.
+Whether pointing you in the right direction or managing your portfolio.
+Find someone who takes time to understand your goals, priorities, risk tolerance, and is willing to educate you on your options.